Austin vs Travis: TEA Scores, Homes & What to Know

 Both Austin High School and Travis High School are part of Austin ISD.

-What is the median home price near Austin High School vs Travis High School?
+What neighborhoods are zoned to Austin High School vs Travis High School?

 Do Austin High School and Travis High School feed into the same feeder chain?